textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

 api_instance = TextMagic::TextMagicApi.new

 opts = {
-  include_blocked: 0, # Integer | Should we show pricing for the blocked contacts.
+  include_blocked: 0, # Integer | Should we show the pricing for blocked contacts?
   text: '\"Test message test\"', # String | Message text.
-Required if **template_id** is not set.
+Required if the **template_id** is not set.
   template_id: 1, # Integer | Template used instead of message text.
-Required if **text** is not set.
+Required if the **text** is not set.
-  sending_time: 1565606455, # Integer | DEPRECATED, consider using sendingDateTime and sendingTimezone parameters instead: Optional (required with rrule set).
-Message sending time in unix timestamp format.
+  sending_time: 1565606455, # Integer | DEPRECATED, consider using the sendingDateTime and sendingTimezone parameters instead: optional (required with rrule set).
+Message sending time is in unix timestamp format.
 Default is now.
-  sending_date_time: '\"2020-05-27 13:02:33\"', # String | Sending time in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
-This time is relative to sendingTimezone.
+  sending_date_time: '\"2020-05-27 13:02:33\"', # String | Sending time is in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
+This time is relative to the sendingTimezone.
-  sending_timezone: '\"America/Buenos_Aires\"', # String | ID or ISO-name of timezone used for sending when sendingDateTime parameter is set.
-E.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent at May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
-Default is account timezone.
+  sending_timezone: '\"America/Buenos_Aires\"', # String | The ID or ISO-name of the timezone used for sending when sendingDateTime parameter is set, e.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent on May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
+Default is the account timezone.
-  contacts: '\"1,2,3,4\"', # String | Comma separated array of contact resources id message will be sent to.
+  contacts: '\"1,2,3,4\"', # String | Comma-separated array of contact resources id message will be sent to.
-  lists: '\"1,2,3,4\"', # String | Comma separated array of list resources id message will be sent to.
+  lists: '\"1,2,3,4\"', # String | Comma-separated array of list resources id message will be sent to.
-  phones: '\"447860021130,447860021131\"', # String | Comma separated array of E.164 phone numbers message will be sent to.
+  phones: '\"447860021130,447860021131\"', # String | Comma-separated array of E.164 phone numbers message will be sent to.
   cut_extra: 0, # Integer | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead.
   parts_count: 6, # Integer | Maximum message parts count (TextMagic allows sending 1 to 6 message parts).
   reference_id: 1, # Integer | Custom message reference id which can be used in your application infrastructure.
-  from: '\"Test Sender ID\"', # String | One of allowed Sender ID (phone number or alphanumeric sender ID).
-If specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
+  from: '\"Test Sender ID\"', # String | One of the allowed Sender ID (phone number or alphanumeric sender ID).
+If the specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
 See [Get timezones](http://docs.textmagictesting.com/#tag/Sender-IDs).
-  rule: '\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\"', # String | iCal RRULE parameter to create recurrent scheduled messages.
-When used, sendingTime is mandatory as start point of sending.
+  rule: '\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\"', # String | An iCal RRULE parameter to create recurrent scheduled messages.
+When used, sendingTime is mandatory as the start point of sending.
 See https://www.textmagic.com/free-tools/rrule-generator for format details.
-  create_chat: 0, # Integer | Should sending method try to create new Chat(if not exist) with specified recipients.
+  create_chat: 0, # Integer | Should the sending method try to create new Chat (if not exist) with specified recipients?
-  tts: 0, # Integer | Send Text to Speech message.
+  tts: 0, # Integer | Send a Text to Speech message.
-  local: 0, # Integer | Treat phone numbers passed in \\'phones\\' field as local.
+  local: 0, # Integer | Treat phone numbers passed in the \\'phones\\' field as local.
-  local_country: '\"US\"' # String | 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
-Default is account country.
+  local_country: '\"US\"' # String | The 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
+Default is the account country.
 }

 begin